JesseEmond/blitz-2024-registration/README.md

 Well I certainly wish I had noticed that earlier.
 On the plus side, we did learn a bunch about `Math.random` prediction...

-Hey!
+Oh, hey!
 That means we can fully predict games, doesn't it?

 **HERE WE GO!**

 ## Rust Nostradamus Bot

-Let's move to Rust, because I intend to do a search over possible actions, which will benefit from better performance, and I don't want to implement the random prediction twice.
+Let's move to Rust, because I intend to do a search over possible actions, which will benefit from better performance tuning, and I don't want to implement the random prediction twice.

 I used [`pyo3`](https://github.com/PyO3/pyo3) to have Rust bindings in Python.
 The Rust code that interfaces with Python is in [`lib.rs`](bot/src/lib.rs).